lucilejones/fullstack-knowledge-base/Angular/observables.md

 # what is an observable?
+And observable is an interface used to handle various asynchronous or event operations.
+Observables provide support for passing messages between different sections of the app.
+Observables are a stram of data that we subscribe to receive info when the data changes.

 An observable can be thought of as a data source.
 In our Angular project, an observable is an object we import from a third-party package, rxjs.
 The observable here is implemented in a way that it follows the observable pattern, so we have an observable and we have an observer.
 In between, we have a stream - a timeline.
 On the timeline we can have multiple events emitted by the observable or the data package.
 (Depending on the data source of that observable.)